c19354837/react-native-system-setting/README.md

 (Only for Android, iOS cannot change it).
 Change the screen mode, 0 is manual, while 1 is automatic.

+`saveBrightness()`

+It will save current brightness and screen mode.

+`restoreBrightness()`

+Restore brightness and screen mode back to saveBrightness().
+While iOS only restore the brightness, Android will restore both.
+You should call this before setBrightness() or setBrightnessForce()

 ## In the end

 Feel free to open issue or pull request